node-migrator-bot/Pile/README.md

 edited the **stackfile** with your setup and settings and bears, oh my!
 Just run: **pile**.
 That will create your directories, download defined files, and even create a stubbed out html file with your libraries already in it.

+A small static webserver is also included.
+In whatever directory you want to serve from (great for testing for ajax and such), just run ``pile --server`` and open the url in your browser.

 ---